dylan-slack/Tablet/site/index.markdown

 ## Getting Started

+- [Paper](www.google.com): Read our evaluation on TABLET 📝
 - [Demo](demo): Explore LLM predictions on TABLET 🕵️
 - [Install](install): Install TABLET 💾
 - [Evaluate](evaluate): Follow a tutorial on how to evaluate an LLM on TABLET 💯
 - [Contribute](contribute): Follow a tutorial on how to contribute a new task to TABLET ✏️

+## Tasks

+Here are the current tasks in TABLET, a short description, the creator, and the number of each type of instruction.
+Contribute more tasks to TABLET by following the instructions in [contribute](contribute), and I will add the task and your name and website as the person who contributed it (if you want).

+<iframe class="airtable-embed" src="https://airtable.com/embed/shr42xpzNOKcUmXse?backgroundColor=blue&viewControls=on" frameborder="0" onmousewheel="" width="100%" height="533" style="background: transparent; border: 1px solid #ccc;"></iframe>

 ## Citation